TAUSBV/dqf-api/v3/README.md

 * If you need to batch submit all remaining translated segments that were _not_ edited (e.g. 100% matches, locked segments, etc.) for which there is no additional metadata, you should use this other method:
 [POST /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/targetSegment/batch](https://dqf-api.stag.taus.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add_0_1_2).
 This is similar to the batch source segments operation.
 The targetSegments body parameter should be a Json Array.
-Example (two source segments):
+Example (two segments):

 ```json
 {